ChurchApps/FreeShowWeb/src/routes/docs/faq/+page.md

 If you experience that the UI stops resonding to your clicks this is due to a bug in the code, please remember what you did just before this happened, and create a new [issue about it on GitHub](https://github.com/ChurchApps/FreeShow/issues/).
 And please also attach the error log file found in the settings>"Other">"Open log file".
 This will help us track down the issue and fix it!

+### Auto updates not working

+You can update manually by downloading from the website.
+But to get auto updates working make sure the app has permissions to write the new files.
+On Windows you probably need to install/run as administrator.

 ## Still need help?

 - First search the docs to make sure it's not written here.